 Related: The Best Grill Brushes

 Pampered Chef Instant-Read Food Thermometer

 This water-resistant tool unfolds so that the detachable probe can monitor the meat inside your grill (or oven) while the display stays magnetically attached outside.
 Our tester found this feature extra convenient: "It sticks well wherever it's placed," she notes.

 The thermometer is also protected with a one-year guarantee for non-commercial use, perfect for at-home cooking.
-When cleaning, be sure to not submerge this grill thermometer in water; simply wipe with a damp cloth and towel dry.
+When cleaning, be sure to not submerge this grill thermometer in water; simply wipe with a damp cloth and towel-dry.

-Best for High Heat: Cuisinart Bluetooth Easy Connect Thermometer
+Cuisinart Bluetooth Easy Connect Thermometer

 Our tester swears by her Cuisinart kitchen items, and after testing, this grill thermometer didn't disappoint.
 Right off the bat, the Cuisinart Bluetooth Easy Connect Thermometer impresses as it can withstand temperatures of up to 600 degrees, which is significantly higher than most grill thermometers out there.
 It also makes it possible, and convenient, to monitor your meat from afar with the associated mobile app.
 Simply set your desired temperature (from a helpful provided list), set your color-coded probes, and wait for the handheld unit to expertly monitor the meat temperature.

 Related: The Best Grills

 GEFU Digital Thermometer

-Crafted of stainless steel and plastic and with an impressive five-year manufacturing warranty, the GEFU Digital Thermometer is a great option for a grilling aid.
-With a crisp, clear display that can withstand temperatures of minus 40–392 degrees, this will be your new best friend for perfectly cooked meat.
-The display window is easy to read day or night, and the probe weighs just a pound with dimensions of 11 x 3 x 1 inches.
+Crafted of stainless steel and plastic and with an impressive five-year manufacturing warranty, the GEFU Digital Thermometer is a great option that's both straightforward and effective.
+With a crisp, clear display that can withstand temperatures of -40 to 392 degrees, this will be your new best friend for perfectly cooked meat.
+The display window is easy to read day or night, and the probe weighs just 1 pound with dimensions of 11 x 3 x 1 inches.

 Related: The Best Portable Grills